Embedding obstructions in ${\mathbb R}^d$ from the Goodwillie-Weiss calculus and Whitney disks: Introduction

 The obstruction $\gobs{K}$ depends on the map $f\colon K\longrightarrow \R^4$ and also on Whitney disks $W_{ij}$.
 In fact, we show in Lemma \ref{Whitney-config} that a choice of Whitney disks determines a $\Sigma_2$-equivariant map $\confs{K}{2}\longrightarrow \conf{\R^4}{2}$; in this sense the geometric setup is parallel to the homotopy-theoretic context discussed above.

+The following theorem summarizes some of our results about the obstructions $\obs{K}$ and $\gobs{K}$. \begin{theorem} The obstructions $\obs{K}$ and $\gobs{K}$ are in fact equal (Theorem~\ref{thm: obstructions coincide}).
+These obstructions detect some non-embeddable complexes for which $\vk{K}$ vanishes (Section~\ref{sec:Examples}).
+The obstruction~$\obs{K}$ is a complete obstruction for lifting from $T_2\emb(K, \R^d)$ to $T_3\emb(K, \R^d)$ if $3m=2(d-1)$ (Proposition~\ref{prop: O3}). \end{theorem}

-In Theorem \ref{thm: obstructions coincide} we show that the two obstructions $\obs{K}$, $\gobs{K}$ are in fact equal.
-The proof proceeds by localizing the problem, using subdivisions of the $2$-complex $K$ and splittings of Whitney disks, and identifying the Whitehead product in the homotopy fiber of the map $p_{\R^4}\colon \conf{\R^d}{3}\longrightarrow \conf{\R^d}{2}^{\times 3}$ in the notation of (\ref{Delta3prime}) using the Pontryagin-Thom construction; see Section \ref {sec:equality} for details.
+The proof that $\obs{K}$ and $\gobs{K}$ coincide proceeds by localizing the problem, using subdivisions of the $2$-complex $K$ and splittings of Whitney disks, and identifying the Whitehead product in the homotopy fiber of the map $p_{\R^4}\colon \conf{\R^d}{3}\longrightarrow \conf{\R^d}{2}^{\times 3}$ in the notation of (\ref{Delta3prime}) using the Pontryagin-Thom construction; see Section \ref {sec:equality} for details.